 In the troposphere, less OH is available to react with methane; given that methane’s reaction with OH is its primary sink, this leads to a longer atmospheric lifetime for methane, which accounts for around half of hydrogen’s total indirect warming effect …

 Methane is increasing at record rates, but this may not be due to more methane being spewed than ever before.
-What appears to be the case from these recent articles is that it’s not the sources that are driving this rise, it’s the degraded hydroxyl radical sink.
+What appears to be the case from these recent articles is that it’s not the sources that are driving this rise, it’s the degraded hydroxyl radical sink and loss of other natural sinks.

 To help visualize this, let me go back to some work I’ve previously done.
 I’ve been preparing graphs for about a year now, with an update each month, under the assumption that the half-life of methane is a static 110 months.
 These graphs have been showing the amount of new methane entering the atmosphere, taking into account that a certain fixed percentage is scrubbed each month.
 You can read about my my methodology in this article.
 I also have a video explanation you can find under the YouTube video tab above.

 What I did that’s new was to use that same methodology, only I decided to look at what would happen in these graphs if the half-life of methane started to spike upwards just about the same time that the huge recent rise began.
-What if the cumulative impact of wildfires, waste fires, hydrogen leakage and a possible new ozone hole increased the half-life of methane from 110 months to 120 months over the last 40 months?
+What if the cumulative impact of wildfires, waste fires, hydrogen leakage and cleaner shipping fuels have increased the half-life of methane from 110 months to 120 months over the last 40 months?
 What would that do to the graph showing the new methane entering the atmosphere?

 Here are the two graphs, side by side.
 The left-hand graph shows the amount of new methane under the assumption of a static half-life of 110 months.
 The right-hand graph shows the amount of new methane under the assumption that the half-life increased from 110 months to 120 months over the previous 40 months (click on the images to enlarge).